AU STAT 427/627 Statistical Machine Learning

 You will need a computing device capable of running R or Python on the device or in the cloud.

-- RStudio is recommended or you may use other tools such as VS Code
+- RStudio is recommended or you may use other tools such as Jupyter Notebooks or VS Code.

-You will also need to be able to access and interact with American University’s Canvas Learning Management System and use its Zoom license in the event of a remote class.
+You will also need to use AU’s Canvas Learning Management System and use its Zoom license in the event of a remote class.

 2.1 Textbook